Computer Info Tech (CYBR)

 CYBR 3320 Digital and Device Forensics 3 Credits (2 Lec, 3 Lab)

-This course will help students understand the issues, techniques, and vulnerabilities of small scale (non-PC) digital device forensics.
-Emphasis will be placed on the forensically sound acquisition, preservation, analysis and presentation of small scale digital devices as evidence.
+This course provides an in-depth examination of the issues, techniques, and vulnerabilities associated with small-scale (non-PC) digital device forensics.
+Students will learn forensically sound acquisition, preservation, analysis, and presentation of evidence from small-scale digital devices.

 Course Type: Academic